blUeBUg200/ddos/DDOS_Script/Readme.md

       python DDOS.py -toa tcp -fl syn -c X -d 192.168.1.9

       -toa : Type of attack you want to perform (TCP,UDP,etc.)
-      -fl  : What kind of attack in the above mentioned type (Syn flood, Reset flood , Ack flood, etc.)
+      -fl  : What kind of attack to perform in the above mentioned type (Syn flood, Reset flood , Ack flood, etc.)
       -c   : How many number of packets you want to push on the network while executing this script('X' denotes infinte number of packets)
       -d   : Destination network IP address